tlayne/retroroller/README.md

 ### rr-launcher

 Extremely lightweight launcher that uses pretty much no RAM and 0 CPU.
-It's a siple round-robin script that alternates between apps.
+It's a simple round-robin script that alternates between apps.
 Good for those that just care about booting right into RetroArch and a few other apps.

 ## Credits